doxcodes/doxpass/README.md

-# doxpass
+# doxpass - Locally Ran Password Generato

-doxpass - Locally Ran Password Generator
+doxpass is a secure and easy to use password generator, did this as a fun project utilising TkInter.